cppinclude/cppinclude/README.md

 ```

-If run *cppinclude* result will be:
+When *cppinclude* is run, the result will be:

 ```
 cppinclude --report=unresolved